-The alternative to a passthrough rate is for a bespoke contribution rate to be determined and this will involve the pension fund's actuary confirming the rate payable.
+The alternative to a passthrough rate is for a bespoke contribution rate where the contractor will take full pension liability.
+This will include liability for transfers of previous pension accrual that members decide to transfer in within the new 12 months window from the date the new contract starts.
+The bespoke contribution rate will involve the pension fund's actuary confirming the rate payable looking at the liabilities inherited.
 This assessment tends to take five to six weeks and will incur actuarial fees.
 The Fund will also require a bond to be in place to cover the potential liabilities should the contractor foreclose.
 A bond is there to protect the academy and failure to have a bond in place will mean the academy is potentially exposed to unfunded liabilities if the contractor goes into liquidation or administration.
+A Cessation Report is run at the end of the contract and any debt will be charged to the contractor.